Flagship case study

 17 / Next improvements

-• Expose a safe source package or architecture notes if the TraverseOps app source cannot be public.
+• Expose safe source or architecture notes.

 Next step

-Review the app, then compare the rest of the work.
+Review the app, then compare.